Tenorio Volcano National Park

 Entrance Fee & Opening Times

 Tickets cost 12 USD each (adult) and can be paid only by debit or credit card.
-It’s impossible to buy tickets online before your visit, only when you reach the Tenorio Volcano National Park entrance.
-For this reason (especially in the busy Spring months), we recommend arriving as early as possible.
+You can purchase tickets online before your visit or at the Tenorio Volcano National Park entrance.
+If you’re choosing the latter (especially in the busy Spring months), we recommend arriving as early as possible.
 The Tenorio Volcano National Park only allows a certain amount of people in the park each day, which means it’s essential to arrive before the crowds.

 Where to Stay in Tenorio Volcano National Park